The Balanced Scorecard

-Initiatives: These could be classifies as actions that are taken to meet the objectives.
+Initiatives: These could be classified as actions that are taken to meet the objectives.

 A Tool of Strategic Management

 The balanced scorecard helped the management to understand its objectives and roles in the bigger picture.
-It also helped management team to measure the performance in terms of quantity.
+It also helps management team to measure the performance in terms of quantity.

 The balanced scorecard also plays a vital role when it comes to communication of strategic objectives.